SteelCompendium/data-bestiary-md-dse/Trained Gelatinous Cube.md

 reason: -3
 presence: -2
 traits:
-- name: You Didn’t Pay Attention!
+- name: You Didn't Pay Attention!
 (Free Triggered Action)
-  effect: 'Keywords: — Trigger: A creature moves or is force moved into the cube.
+  effect: 'Keywords: - Trigger: A creature moves or is force moved into the cube.
     Distance: Self Target: Self Effect: The cube uses Engulf with a double edge.'
 - name: Translucent Cube
   effect: The cube completely occupies its space, blocking line of effect on enemy